 The fourth will of God for you is that you,

 Give thanks in all circumstances, for this is God’s will for you in Christ Jesus.
-(NIV) 1 Thess 5:18
+1 Thessalonians 5:18 (NIV)

 There is an old Chinese proverb that says, “When you drink from the stream remember the spring.”
 From a spiritual perspective, the spring is God.
-It is God who supplies all of our present needs (Matt.
-6:31-33; Acts 14:17; 1 Pet.
-5:7) and as well as our future needs (John 14:2).
+It is God who supplies all of our present needs (Matthew 6:31-33; Acts 14:17; 1 Peter 5:7) and as well as our future needs (John 14:2).
 Do you thank Him for what He has done for you?
-Heb.
-13:14-15 tells us that being thankful is a sacrifice of praise,
+Hebrews 13:14-15 tells us that being thankful is a sacrifice of praise,

 For here (on this earth) we do not have a lasting city, but we are seeking the city which is to come.
 Through Him then, let us continually offer up a sacrifice of praise to God, that is, the fruit of lips that give thanks to His name.
-(NASB) Heb.
-13:14-15.
+Hebrews 13:14-15 (NASB)

 The amazing word in the verse is “sacrifice.”
 Sometimes it is just very difficult to remember to stop and express my thanks – to acknowledge someone else has met my need.
 How often do we believe and even act like we accomplished great things for ourselves.
 Even when we are serving God, we look for praise from others.
 When we do that we are stealing praise that is due God.
 We forget that it is the Lord who controls the events in our lives.
 It is the Holy Spirit Who uses what we have done or said to minister to others.
 It is He Who deserves the thanks.
 He is not the stream of water.
 He is not the spring – He is the spring which feeds the stream.